muratk3n/thirdwave/en/tweets/2020/week27a.md

 Ud be shocked to see how not available straight forward / medium lev simulations are.
 Pacman level shit, all there.
 Neophytes be running RL on that garbage all day long.
-Anything more complicated, AWOL.
+Anything more complicated, MIA.

 ---